 Federal loans, as well as some state and private loans, require U.S. citizenship as a condition of eligibility.
 It is important to check for this requirement before you file any type of financial aid application.
 One court decision concerning a false claim to U.S. citizenship made on student loan applications also accused the immigrant of fraud, since he had used a false name, date of birth, and Social Security Number.

-Noncitizens should be aware that applying for student loans may not only lead to a removal hearing, but can also trigger criminal charges for theft, fraud, and other crimes that have immigration consequences.
+Noncitizens should be aware that applying for student loans can not only lead to a removal hearing, but also trigger criminal charges for theft, fraud, and other crimes that have long-term immigration consequences.

 In order to get a U.S. passport, applicants must present evidence of U.S. citizenship.
 By lying on this application and presenting a false birth certificate or other evidence, a noncitizen risks not only being accused of making a false claim to U.S. citizenship, but also criminal charges.
 Similarly, you can be placed in removal proceedings for filing an application for a certificate of U.S. citizenship if not entitled to one.